Coat the chicken. Place the sliced chicken and 2 tablespoons of cornstarch in a ziploc bag; seal and shake to coat.

+Cook the chicken.
 Heat 1 tablespoon vegetable oil in a wok or a large 12-inch skillet set over high heat.
-Add the chicken to the heated oil in one single layer; season with salt and pepper and cook for about 6 to 8 minutes or until cooked and browned on all sides.
-Cook the chicken in batches if your skillet isn’t big enough.
+Add the chicken to the heated oil in one single layer; season with salt and pepper, and cook for about 6 to 8 minutes or until cooked and browned on all sides.
+If your skillet isn’t big enough, cook the chicken slices in batches.
+Remove chicken from the wok/skillet and set aside.

+Make the sauce.
 In the meantime, in a small bowl, whisk together the chicken broth, soy sauce, oyster sauce, rice vinegar, chili paste, cornstarch, and sugar.

+Add the sauce to the wok.
 Pour the sauce over the chicken and veggies and bring to a simmer.

-Continue to cook for a couple minutes, or until sauce is thickened.
+Continue to cook for a couple minutes, or until the sauce is thickened.

 Notes